locka99/cpp-to-rust-book/features_of_rust/enums.md

 };
 ```

-C++11 extends this concept a little, allowing you to declare an `enum` that uses another integral type, e.g. a `char` to hold the values.
+C++11 extends this concept a little, allowing you to declare an `enum` that uses another kind of integral type, e.g. a `char` to hold the values.

 ```cpp
 enum LibraryCode : char {